Skip to Content

 When German Shepherds feel they’re not getting enough attention, they tend to do whatever it takes to get that attention from you, as found in a recent study.

-During this study of three dog breeds, researchers found German Shepherds as one of the breeds to have become needier during a feeding experiment.
-They displayed high levels of “human-gazing,” defined as where a dog looks to its owner for encouragement, comfort, and support, which is connected with dependency and clinginess.
+They displayed high levels of “human-gazing,” defined as a dog looking to its owner for encouragement, comfort, and support, connected with dependency and clinginess.

 You might find it a little extreme that your German Shepherd won’t even give you a few minutes alone, but he’s not necessarily doing it to be annoying.
-He just wants to spend more time with you as that’s just his nature.
+He just wants to spend more time with you, as that’s just his nature.

 Pro Tip!
 Never let your German Shepherd sleep on your bed with you, as this may encourage even more clingy behavior!
-Here’s my thought-proving article on whether you should let your German Shepherd sleep with you.

 3. Your German Shepherd is Feeding Off Your Nervous Energy

 If you come home from work stressed out, or if you suffer from occasional anxiety, your German Shepherd may have sensed your behavior and emotional state.
-You don’t even need to speak, as your body language alone can show your dog that you are stressed.

 German Shepherds are very skilled at reading your nervous energy.
 So, your dog can tell when you’re stressed, anxious, angry, or upset.